 The Marine Strategy is one of the thematic strategies adopted for the management of the environment in the EU member States.
 It was the subject of the Marine Strategy framework Directive (MSFD) adopted in June 2008 with the aim of protecting more effectively the marine environment across Europe, in particular through achieving "Good Environmental Status (GES)" in the marine environment by 2021, at the latest.
 The Mediterranean Sea is one of the Regional Seas covered by the MSFD.
-Given that many Mediterranean countries are not

-EU members, an important effort was made to harmonise the implementation of MSFD with the EcAp process of the Barcelona Convention.
+Given that many Mediterranean countries are EU Member States, an important effort was made to harmonise the EcAp process of the Barcelona Convention with the implementation of MSFD.

-The elaboration of the new phase of SAPBIO (2021-2030) should take into consideration the future development under MSFD, in particular for the Mediterranean EU member States.
-In this context, SPA/RAC should keep a watch on the main decisions that will be made as a follow-up of MSFD beyond 2021 and to take them into consideration in developing the new phase of SAPBIO.
-To this end it may keep regular contacts with its National Focal Points in the EU countries and in the European Commission.
+The elaboration of the Post-2020 SAP BIO should take into consideration the future development under MSFD, in particular for the Mediterranean EU member States.
+In this context, SPA/RAC should keep a watch on the main decisions that will be made as a follow-up of MSFD beyond 2021 and to take them into consideration in developing the new phase of SAP BIO.
+To this end it may keep regular contacts with the SPA/BD Thematic Focal Points from the EU countries and the European Union.